 Heavier than average tortilla presses.
 On the expensive side.
-Top plate and handle can break.

 Lightweight compared to cast iron models.
 Compact and easy to store.
 Can be used to make pita bread and mini-pizzas.
+The finished tortillas may not be as large as burrito versions, but they're consistently thin enough for chips or shells.

 With the increase in popularity of Mexican cuisine, many home chefs now want to add tortilla making to their repertoire.
 Whether you’re looking to cook authentic Mexican cuisine, or you’re a DIY chef who wants to know every ingredient in your food, a tortilla maker can be a fun and healthy addition to the kitchen.
 Making good tortillas takes a combination of the right recipe, skill, and a decent tortilla maker.